Learning Representations from Product Titles for Modeling Shopping Transactions: Abstract

 \section{Abstract}

-Shopping transaction analysis is important for understanding the shopping behaviors of customers.
-Existing models such as association rules are poor at modeling products that have short purchase histories and cannot be applied to new products (the cold-start problem).
+Shopping transaction analysis is significant in understanding the shopping behaviors of customers.
+Existing models such as association rules are poor at modeling products which have short purchase histories and cannot be applied to new products (the cold-start problem).
 In this paper, we propose BASTEXT, an efficient model of shopping baskets and the texts associated with the products (e.g., product titles).
-The model's goal is to learn the product representations from the textual contents to capture the relationships between the products in the baskets.
-Given the products already in a basket, a classifier identifies whether a potential product is relevant to the basket based on their vector representations.
-This relevancy enables us to learn high-quality representations of the products.
-The experiments demonstrate that BASTEXT can efficiently model millions of baskets and that it outperforms the state-of-the-art methods in the next product recommendation task.
-We also show that BASTEXT is a strong baseline for keyword-based product search.
+The model's goal is to learn the product representations from the textual contents, that can capture the relationships between the products in the baskets.
+Given the products already in a basket, a classifier identifies whether a potential product is relevant to the basket or not, based on their vector representations.
+This enables us to learn high-quality representations of the products.
+The experiments demonstrate that BASTEXT can efficiently model millions of baskets, and that it outperforms the state-of-the-art methods in the next product recommendation task.
+Besides, we will also show that BASTEXT is a strong baseline for keyword-based product search.